Chapter -1: about this series

 Knowing how to read and program.

-Why not read X instead?
+Why not read X or Y instead?

 Some good alternatives/complementary sources